-You know what’s it like.
+You know what it's like.
 Just another Saturday arvo in Jeddah.
 It was smoko.
-The boys (no girls or others) were sitting around having a few non-alcoholic (to avoid the 500 lashes) drinks, passing around the Malboro, at $9 a pack they’re a steal (but don’t, because they cut off your hands if you do) compared to $50 a pack in Australia, when a few Houthis’ cruise missiles landed on the North Jedda Bulk Petrol Plant a few kilometres away.
+The boys (no girls or others) were sitting around having a few non-alcoholic (to avoid the 500 lashes) drinks, passing around the Malboro, at $9 a pack they're a steal (but don't, because they cut off your hands if you do) compared to $50 a pack in Australia, when a few Houthis' cruise missiles landed on the North Jedda Bulk Petrol Plant a few kilometres away.

 "Crikey," said Carlos Sainz Vazquez de Castro, 27, Ferrari driver of Madrid, Spain.
 "I thought I saw an explosion on my dashcam but guessed I'd sneaked in too many Agua de Valencias."
 Quick as a flash Mad Max (Max Emilian Verstappen), 24, racing driver and Dassault Falcon 900 owner of Monaco, said: "You're joking mate, the smoke was so thick I thought my Red Bull was on fire."